 During the second PATAFA Time Trial on June 3.
 Janry Ubas, 24, solidified his place in the 2017 SEA Games Athletics Team for the Philippines.
 Besides, he leaped a splendid 7.88m.

 Similarly, he followed up with 7.80m and 7.70m jumps.
 Besides, he also reported some fouls in the 7.90m range.

 Above all, the impressive jump shattered his previous PB of 7.55m at the National Championships.

-The winning leap in the last SEA Games was 7.75m by Supanara of Thailand, who won the 2009, 2011, 2015 SEA Games Long Jump titles.
+The winning leap in the last SEA Games was 7.75m by Supanara of Thailand, who won 2009, 2011, and 2015 SEA Games Long Jump titles.
 Ubas was the bronze medalist last SEA Games 2015 in the Men’s Decathlon.

 Fil-Heritage jumper Tyler Ruiz who has leaped 7.79m, is most likely to join Ubas at the SEA Games.
 Besides, Donovont Arriola, who got Bronze in the 2015 SEA Games, was injured.

-For instance, the leap of Ubas is the #2 jump of all time, and he currently leads the SEA Ranking list for 2017.
-However, Only Olympian Henry Dagmil 7.99m in 2007 has ever leaped further.
+For instance, the leap Ubas is the #2 jump of all time, and he currently leads the SEA Ranking list for 2017.
+However, only Olympian Henry Dagmil 7.99m in 2007 has ever leaped further.
 Ubas is trained primarily by Dario De Rosas, the head coach of FEU, Ubas studies, and Dario’s assistant Joebert Delicano.

 Besides, Rone Malipay, who trains with Delicano, improved his Triple Jump PB from 15.55 to 15.67m.